Course Title: Japanese 1

 - Communicate in oral Japanese effectively in basic social contexts, including greetings, introductions, describing past, present and future events and location.

-- Read and write simple passages in these contexts using hiragana, katakana and 40 basic kanji
+- Read and write simple passages in these contexts using hiragana, katakana and very basic kanji.

 - Describe your own cultural values and norms and make comparisons to the Japanese ones, beginning to reflect on and develop your knowledge of cross-cultural communication issues and challenges.